 March 29, 2022

 Deciding whether to build or buy a new software is a challenge every engineer has to deal with.
-In the world of data engineering, building data pipelines in house was a pretty common choice because it only required a few scripts to pipe your data into your data warehouse or data lake.
-But this is changing rapidly.
+In the world of data engineering, building data pipelines in house was a pretty common choice because it only required a few data ingestion scripts to pipe your data into your data store, whether it was a data warehouse or data lake.
+But in the world of big data this is changing rapidly.

-As data engineers, we now have to handle dozens of constantly changing data sources, and with the rise of real-time use cases latency matters more than ever.
-There are many approaches we can take in this new world to develop data infrastructure.
-If we choose to build our own data pipelines, it leads to data integration systems that are hand-crafted by multiple engineers over a long period of time.
-Each adding their own special spin to the code base.
+As data engineers, we now have to handle workloads for a high volume of data from dozens of constantly changing data sources, and with the rise of real-time data use cases latency matters more than ever.
+There are many approaches we can take in this new world to develop our data pipeline architecture.
+If we choose to build our own data pipelines, it leads to data integration systems that are hand-crafted by multiple engineers over a long period of time, each adding their own special spin to the code base.
 In the end, most of these data pipeline systems end up looking very similar to a framework that already exists like Airflow.